How Do We Avoid Perfectionism and Still Manage Quality? – DBR 019

 • Factual Knowledge – what are the facts, what do we know?
 E.g. diagnosis

-• Process Knowledge – next action that should be taken, E.g. treatment regiments and delivery
+• Process Knowledge – next action that should be taken, E.g. treatment regimens and delivery

 • Knowledge Creation – new knowledge/processes/workflows – Insight e.g. new treatments